happybit/happybit.github.io/_posts/2014-05-25-migrating-from-octopress-to-jekyll.markdown

     ├── public
     └── README.md

+Though Jekyll on GitHub is unable to support plugins due to security risks.
+Fortunately, I just need a very simple blog site and am not eager for those fancy features introduced by various plugins.

 Besides, I could write and publish posts almost anywhere via:

 * [Prose.io](http://prose.io) on web;
 * [GitHub](https://play.google.com/store/apps/details?id=com.github.mobile) or [Jekyll](https://play.google.com/store/apps/details?id=gr.tsagi.jekyllforandroid) apps on Android;
 * Just `clone` and `push` new post on another PC;

+And then GitHub will take care of the rest :-) .